Some of the oldest bars in Granada follow the most Traditional Shops article.

 You can see what it was like before it closed in this video> Gran Café Suizo Granada

-100 years of Bars & cafes in Granada
+Oldest Bars in Granada

 Taberna Casa Enrique

-This characterful bar has been open since 1870 and is the oldest in Granada.
+This characterful bar has been open since 1870 and is the oldest bar in Granada.
 (3rd oldest in Andalucia) The walls are lined with old photos and the best hams and chorizo.
 As this is a wine cellar the emphasis is on great wines and good cheese and hams.
 Free tapas aren´t served here but even so its worth popping in for a round or two especially if you are a wine lover.

 - Address: Acera del Darro 8, Granada